Souvadra/dakc/pakman_star/README.md

 #

-Below is the README file of the original PakMan repository.
+Below is an excerpt from the README file of the original PakMan repository, which serves as an excellent resource for understanding the usage of the PakMan toolkit.
-Not every detail below holds right now since we modified the source code.
-However, it still works as an excellent resource to understand the use of PakMan software.
+For more information, please visit the [original GitHub repository of PakMan](https://github.com/pnnl/pakman).

 # PaKman: A Scalable Algorithm for Generating Genomic Contigs on Distributed Memory Machines